 In this case, you'll see the tickets in your grouped attribute against the total number of tickets in the entire support group.

 To make this report more interactive, you can add advanced decompose options, so viewers can dig in and take a look at underlying Ticket Group performance.

 In Explore, viewers can use the Decompose interaction to slice specific data points by other attributes from your dataset.
 You can specify which attributes viewers can decompose on by applying settings in Chart configuration > Decompose type.
 This recipe uses one of the available options called Decompose path.

 Decompose path enables your users to start at the top and drill all the way down to the most granular level of detail.
 When looking at tickets by your custom group attribute you created above, you could set Ticket group as well as Assignee as your decompose path to view the number of assignees in the different customer support group teams.

 After you’ve saved your Decompose path, you can go ahead and decompose your data.
 To use decompose, click any of your columns or other data points visualizations for your chart type, then select Decompose.

 This is one example of the many ways that advanced grouping and decompose options can help streamline your reporting.
-See Organizing values by groups and set and Interacting with queries for more information on using these features.
+See Organizing values by groups and set and Interacting with reports for more information on using these features.